turingschool/front-end-curriculum/portal/project-notes/module-3/remember-issues.md

 **Hot Tip**: If you put "Closes #1" (assuming the issue is marked `#1`) in the pull request, your commit, or anywhere in the body of your PR, it will automatically close this issue when it successfully merged into master.

 ____
+#### 1.5 Adjust Root to Redirect to '/reminders'

+When the user visits the root of the application, they should be redirected to `'/reminders'` and should see a list of all reminders on the page.

+**Hot Tip**: This will make your previous test fail (if you had it passing).
+Make the necessary changes in the test.

+____
 #### 2. See An Individual Reminder

-When the user clicks on one of the reminders on the page, they are taken to a `Reminder` route (e.g. `"/1"`, if the id of the reminder is `1`).
+When the user clicks on one of the reminders on the page, they are taken to an individual reminders route (ie: '/reminders/1', if the id of the reminder is `1`).
 The title of the reminder object should be displayed.

 So, what needs to happen here?

-* You'll need a `Reminder` route in addition to the `Reminders` route.
+* You'll need a `reminder` route in addition to the `reminders` route.
-* It should be nested under the `Reminders` route.
+* It should be nested inside the `reminders` route.
 * The user should still see all of the reminders from your previous feature.
 The specific reminder they are looking at now should be rendered in the outlet of the `reminders.hbs` template.
 * There should be some CSS for the `.active` class.

 ![](http://g.recordit.co/bWm36UCXsA.gif)

-There is a failing test set up in `tests/acceptance/reminder-list-test.js` to get you started.
+There is a failing test set up in `tests/acceptance/reminder-list-test.js` to get you started - this test needs to be rewritten to reflect the route you are expecting to visit.

 ____

 #### 3. Create A New note

-At the bottom of the `reminders.hbs` template, there is a button that routes the user to `/new` where users can create a new reminder.
+At the bottom of the `reminders.hbs` template, there should be a button that routes the user to `reminders/new` where users can create a new reminder.

 * The new reminder should have inputs for the title, date, and notes.
 * The new reminder should have a button for submitting the new note.
-* Pressing the button, should submit reminder to the database and have it shown in the Reminders list.
+* Pressing the button, should submit reminder to the database and have it shown in the reminders list.

 **Hot Tip**: There are no tests set up for this user story.
 So, you'll have to write an acceptance test.